It has just been announced that the well known UK construction company Balfour Beatty has just had a contract terminated by one of its clients.

 Frustration will often arise when unexpected events intervene.
 Since the formation of the contract, the circumstances surrounding the agreement may have changed dramatically.
 The contract may now be impossible to perform or the contract may have been rendered illegal by changes in the law.

-Physical destruction of the subject-matter of the contract operates to frustrate the agreement (see Taylor v Caldwell (1863) and Vitol SA v Esso Australia 1988).
+Physical destruction of the subject-matter of the contract operates to frustrate the agreement (see Taylor v Caldwell (1863) EWHC QB J1 and Vitol SA v Esso Australia (1988) The Times, 1 February1988).

 Frustration as a practical issue came to mind a few months ago, when I was teaching contract law to two groups of students.
 Some of the more switched on members of the classes highlighted a story which had received a lot of media coverage.